alicolville/Weight-Tracker/docs/groups.md

 [![Group List]({{ site.baseurl }}/assets/images/groups-sidebar-small.png)]({{ site.baseurl }}/assets/images/groups-sidebar.png)

-Administrators can assign user’s to a group by navigating to a user’s record and clicking the “Group” link.
-This redirects the administrator to the user’s preference screen where the group can be changed.
+Administrators can assign user's to a group by navigating to a user's record and clicking the “Group” link.
+This redirects the administrator to the user's preference screen where the group can be changed.

 ## Group statistics